 The Board has instructed management to maintain procedures to monitor and promptly address Shareholder concerns and has directed and will continue to direct management to apprise the Board of any major concerns expressed by Shareholders.
-The Board is required to call an annual general meeting of the Company's shareholders.
+The Board is required to call an annual general meeting of the Shareholders each year.